Frequently Asked Questions

 City is currently using Jisc’s Data Explorer (DataX) learning analytics system.
 DataX uses a RAG traffic light system to rate students’ engagement at module and course-level as red, amber, or green.
 Student engagement is calculated using data from City’s virtual learning environment (VLE) and grade systems.

 What data sources does City's learning analytics system use?

-Currently, the DataX learning analytics system uses:
+As of September 2022, the DataX learning analytics system will use:

 - Assessment data (taken from SITS, City’s student records system)